someodd/someodd.github.io/showcase/_posts/2024-04-01-irc-server.md

     * `identifier` is used for [ClientBuffer](https://wiki.znc.in/Clientbuffer), basically just set it to an arbitrary name of your device.
 For example, I use an identifier `hexchat` for my laptop and could use `revolution` for my phone.
     * `network`: the name of the IRC network to connect to by default.
 This is the name for the IRC network in your ZNC settings.
 Specifying this is nice because you can have one connection to ZNC open per network, so you can perhaps better use many networks at once (without having to use `JumpNetwork`, which I think is annoying).
   * **Password:** your ZNC password.
+* **Alternative connection settings:**
+  * Some clients like [Revolution IRC](https://github.com/MCMrARM/revolution-irc) may not let you enter in a regular username (you don't want to use SASL, I don't think), so you can actually use a password in this format:
+    * `username@identifier/someodd:yourpassword`

 * Let me know if you want me to make changes to your account
 * Feel free to connect to other servers using this service.